Making the decision to move into an assisted living community is never an easy task, and many questions often arise during the process.

 - Pay the one-time, non-refundable suite reservation fee to hold a room for up to 30 days.

 - Visit your primary care physician for a complete health assessment.
-If you do not have a primary care physician, one of our visiting physicians can perform an assessment for you.

 - A Grand Oaks of Okeechobee employee will then schedule an appointment with one of our nursing professionals to determine a specified level of care.
 (If there is a need for a higher level of care, the price will be an additional cost added to the base apartment rate.)